Kathleen Ash-Milby: Early curatorial career

-Ash-Milby began her career as a curatorial research assistant at the George Gustav Heye Center in New York City, a branch location of the Smithsonian's National Museum of the American Indian (NMAI).
+Ash-Milby began her career as a curatorial research assistant at the Smithsonian's National Museum of the American Indian (NMAI) Research Branch, the original collections facility in the Bronx, NY, for the Museum of the American Indian.

 American Indian Community House

-In 2001 Ash-Milby began working at the American Indian Community House (AICH) Gallery, a New York nonprofit that provides services for Native people living in the city.
-Ash-Milby served as curator and co-director of the AICH Gallery alongside artist G. Peter Jemison.
+In 2000 Ash-Milby began working at the American Indian Community House (AICH) Gallery, a New York nonprofit that provides services for Native people living in the city.
+Ash-Milby served as curator and co-director of the AICH Gallery with AICH executive director Rosemary Richmond.
 In 2005, Ash-Milby curated a solo show for the gallery by artist Jeffrey Gibson.

 National Museum of the American Indian

 Ash-Milby returned to the NMAI's Heye Center in 2005, first as an assistant curator and eventually as an associate curator.

-While at NMAI, Ash-Milby organized a large number of exhibitions, including a solo show by Edgar Heap of Birds produced as a collateral exhibition for the 52nd Venice Biennale, and solo shows at the museum by C. Maxx Stevens in 2012 and Kay WalkingStick in 2015.
+While at NMAI, Ash-Milby organized a large number of exhibitions, including a solo show by Edgar Heap of Birds produced as a collateral exhibition for the 52nd Venice Biennale, and solo shows at the museum by C. Maxx Stevens (2012), Julie Buffalohead in (2012), Meryl McMaster (2015), and Kay WalkingStick (2015).
 She also produced several thematic exhibitions for the museum, including Off the Map: Landscape in the Native Imagination (2007); HIDE: Skin as Material and Metaphor (2010); and Transformer: Native Art in Light and Sound (2017).

-Ash-Milby's final exhibition for NMAI, a retrospective on artist Oscar Howe, opened after her departure.
+Ash-Milby's final exhibition for NMAI, a retrospective on artist Oscar Howe, opened in 2022 after her departure, and became a joint project with the Portland Art Museum.

 Portland Art Museum

 In 2018 Ash-Milby was named Curator of Native American Art at the Portland Art Museum (PAM), where she began in 2019.

-Ash-Milby has overseen the repatriation of several objects, artifacts, and artworks from the museum's collection by Native makers that had been stolen or improperly purchased by their donors, which she said was a priority in her time at the museum.
+Ash-Milby has overseen the repatriation of several objects, artifacts, and artworks from the museum's collection by Native makers that had been improperly purchased by their donors, which she said was a priority in her time at the museum.

 In conjunction with the 60th Venice Biennale in 2024, Ash-Milby commissioned and co-curated artist Jeffrey Gibson's solo exhibition The Space in Which to Place Me for the American pavilion.
 The exhibition, commissioned by the PAM and SITE Santa Fe, was the first solo exhibition by an Indigenous artist to represent the United States at the Biennale, and Ash-Milby was the first Indigenous person to curate an exhibition for the American pavilion.